mo3awya1/extract-ips/README.md

 Open the developer console in your web browser.
 Copy and paste the script into the console.
 Press Enter to execute the script.
-A file named extracted_ips.txt will automatically download, containing all the text extracted from <strong> elements.
+A file named bazoka_ips.txt will automatically download, containing all the text extracted from <strong> elements.

 # Customizations
 Replace 'strong' in querySelectorAll with other element selectors (e.g., 'p', '.className') to extract text from different elements.